Administrative Office and College Services

 Ext.
 335

 The Office of Diversity and Inclusion coordinates educational, cultural, and social programming designed to educate and inspire all students.
 The office’s mission is to prepare students for success in a diverse society by promoting a campus climate of inclusion and respect, regardless of race, gender, religion, age, sexuality, or ability.
 This office also serves as a diversity liaison to the city of Wilmington, providing outreach and opportunities to the community at large.
-This office also coordinates the summer ACCESS Camp and/or will assist with other similar endeavors.
-Additionally, this office serves as a resource for the entire campus community, while providing under-represented students and their families with a direct and centralized connection to Wilmington College.
 Healthy dialogue among individuals is encouraged campus-wide, and all are welcome to visit the Office to discuss any ideas, questions, or concerns regarding diversity and inclusive practices as they pertain to the WC community.
-The Office provides support for a variety of programs and serves as the hub for the following organizations: Black Student Initiative, Diversity In Action, Indigenous Student Association, International Club, Jewish Culture Club, Ladies in Power, Latinx Student Association, Men Of Excellence and WC PRIDE (LGBTQ+).
+The Office provides support for a variety of programs and serves as the hub for the following student organizations: Asian Student Association, Black Student Initiative, Diversity In Action, Indigenous Student Association, International Club, Jewish Culture Club, Ladies in Power, Latinx Student Association, Men Of Excellence and WC PRIDE (LGBTQ+).
+Membership in these organizations is open to all students, regardless of race or ethnicity.

 Equal Employment Opportunity Office